BhaskarDeb2000/resume-app/README.md

 1. Clone this repo.
 2. Navigate to the project directory and install dependencies:

   ```shell
   cd ./resume
   npm install
   ```
-3. Modify the `.json` files located in `./src/Data` with your personal information.

-> Some sections/entries in the data files are omitted from rendering. **This is by design as I wanted to fit the basic information on one page**.
-However, we can display all `non-hidden` entries upon request, via the Expanded-View, for online view*.
-The PDFs remain in the one-page version.

 ### Running the app 🚀